‘Dance Moms’ Abby Lee Miller Snaps Back At Maddie Ziegler, Fans Defend ALDC Guru

 It can be recalled that Abby went totally invisible in Maddie’s latest memoir as the young dancer failed to mention her and praised the new mentor instead.
 In her tell-all book, Ziegler expressed her gratitude to singer Sia for giving her the opportunity to be part of her music videos and series of tours.
 Maddie also revealed how the song “Chandelier” changed her life for the better.

-“Chandelier definitely change my life – it made me more than just the girl from ‘Dance Moms’.
+“‘Chandelier’ definitely change my life – it made me more than just the girl from ‘Dance Moms’.
 It opened a lot of doors and opportunities for me.”

 Ziegler also talked about her time in ALDC which she described as “stressful.”
 The dancer, who was eight at that time, recalled how exhausting the show was to someone as young as her.